 * China keen to put rights row behind it

-London, which dominates the $5-trillion-a-day global foreign exchange market, is seeking to fend off challenges to its position as the leading offshore yuan centre in Europe.
+London, which dominates the $5-trillion-a-day global foreign exchange market, is seeking to fend off challenges to its position as the leading yuan centre in Europe.

 Britain's relations with China took a nosedive in 2012 after Cameron met the Dalai Lama, the Tibetan spiritual leader who Beijing says is a separatist.
 Ties have recovered somewhat since, and Cameron visited China last year.

 China has ruled Tibet since 1950, and Beijing warned London on the eve of Li's visit not to lecture it on the subject if it wanted good economic ties.
 British Deputy Prime Minister Nick Clegg said on Monday that the people of China were politically shackled to a Communist one-party state.